 The difficulty of selling insurance on social networks

-To these common mistakes we add the increased competitiveness in social networks, making that only companies that are doing well manage to increase their customer base.
+To these common mistakes we add the increased competitiveness in social networks, so that only companies that are doing well manage to increase their customer base.

-Did you know that more and more users consult on social networks what is said about the company before hiring?
-Reaffirming the importance of taking care of the content that is published, focusing it on the target audience.
+Did you know that more and more, users consult on social networks what is said about the company before hiring?
+This reaffirms the importance of taking care of the content that is published, focusing it on the target audience.

 Best social networks to sell insurance

 To decide which are the best social networks for your business, you should first be clear about the most used ones.
 This will allow you to optimize your marketing strategies, in addition to establishing a communication channel for your insurance company.